bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 ### Fix our View Model

-We have a good number of items to add here so we will do it step by step to hopefully make it easier to follow:
+We have a good number of items to add here, so we will do it step-by-step that will hopefully make it easier to follow:

 #### 1. GuessedCount property